 This research looked at a common childhood cancer in Africa called Burkitt’s Lymphoma caused by a virus called Eppstein-Barr.
 Scientists in US have found that the sap from Euphorbia Tirucalli aka Firesticks or African Milkbush found throughout many parts of Africa may be a risk factor, affecting the Eppstein- Barr virus and switching it into a more active state.
 In this active state the virus is more likely to trigger cancer.

-The researchers found that the Euphorbia sap in Africa is often used as medicine, glue and children play with the gooey sap.
+The researchers found that the Euphorbia sap in Africa is often used as medicine, glue and children play with the gooey sap and very likely ingest it.

 It has been known for some time that the Euphorbia sap in both succulent and non-succulent plants in the genus is poisonous to people, can cause skin irritation and even blindness if the sap gets into the eyes and is left untreated.
 People allergic to latex can experience more severe reactions.
 It is also toxic to pets.
 The sap is said not to be deadly though.